2020 Danish mink cull

-The 2020 Danish mink cull was the government-mandated slaughter of all roughly 17 million mink that were being raised on farms for their fur in Denmark.
+The 2020 Danish mink cull was the government-mandated culling of all roughly 17 million mink that were being raised on farms for their fur in Denmark.
 The cull started in September in response to the detection of Cluster 5, an outbreak of a novel variant of SARS-CoV-2, in the mink during the COVID-19 pandemic in Denmark.
 The cluster led to concerns that the potential of spillover to humans could reduce the efficacy of COVID-19 vaccines.
 The cull was made nation-wide on 4 November 2020; however, two days later the government announced that the extension of the cull orders had been given without legal authority, causing a political scandal, also known as the "Mink Case" (Minksagen).
 Around 150,000 mink were culled without authority before the problem was identified.

 After the legal issues were discovered, the government put forward a bill which, with its adoption on 21 December 2020, established legal authority behind the national culling order.
 In the meantime, the authorities continued to recommend farmers to continue culling all mink on a voluntary basis.
 A large number of mink carcasses were buried in mass graves, but were later exhumed and disposed of by incineration, because the buried carcasses posed a danger of polluting the local groundwater.
 A general ban on mink breeding was established in 2021 and later extended until 31 December 2022.